grepsuzette/slre/README.md

      / \  |
    2⊙  3⊙ f
    /|\  |\
-  a4⧇ c d e
+  a4⧇ c d e   Expansion is using recursion,
-   / \        From bottom, going back up:
+   / \        from bottom, going back up:
  5⊙   ⊙
  / \  |       6⧇ is ["j"] ⊙ ["k"] is ["j", "k"]
  h6⧇  i       5⊙ is [["h"], ["j", "k"]]
   / \            is ["h j", "h k"]
  ⊙   ⊙        4⧇ is 5⊙: ["h j", "hk"] ⊙ ["l"]
  |   |           is ["h j", "h k", "l"]  Beware here!!
-              3⊙ is ["d e"]
  j   k        2⊙ is [["a"], ["h j", "h k", "l"], ["c"]]
                  is ["ahjc","ahkc","alc"]
+              3⊙ is ["d e"]
               1⧇ is 1⊙ ⧇ 2⊙
                  is 1⊙: ["ahjc","ahkc","alc"]
                     2⊙: ["de"]